 - Terms and Conditions

-Instructor registration will take place from September – October 2022.
+Instructor registration will take place in November 2022

 To ensure artists are equipped as arts educators with the skills to deliver engaging arts education programmes in schools, NAC works closely with various training institutions to provide training opportunities that enhance professional and pedagogical skills.

 All arts instructors who conduct NAC-AEP workshop programmes need to fulfil a minimum pedagogical qualification before being approved to conduct NAC-AEP.

 Existing NAC-AEP arts instructors without any formal teacher training or pedagogical qualifications can fulfil these requirements by attending any one of these pedagogical courses relevant to their art form or target student group:

 Programmes for general and art-form specific pedagogy: